Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 But at one point, I landed hard on my ankle while climbing and decided to forgo the rest of the hike to Twin Falls and just sit still for a few minutes.
 That turned out to be one of the best decisions of the trip — because we were here.

-Mario and I sat on the rocks, stunned into the silence at the natural beauty that lay before us.
+I sat on the rocks, stunned into the silence at the natural beauty that lay before me.
 Having those few minutes of peace to take in Kakadu in a deeper way than rushing from place to place gave me such a deeper appreciation of this formidable part of the world.

 If you’re into simple camping and want to see as much as possible within a short time, this tour is a great way to see Kakadu National Park, as well as Litchfield National Park and the Mary River Wetlands (into which I’ll delve in a future post).
 If you’re a photographer or plan on using a tripod at all, you won’t have the time to get the shots you need.